lumen-org/modelbase/README.md

 The `modelbase` repository contains a full-developed and installable python-package called `mb_modelbase` and the associated directory `scripts`.

 The python-package `mb_modelbase` can be used for exploring all kinds of data sets with generic probabilistic modelling.
 The fitted models itself offer different types of operations such as prediction, conditionalization or marginalization.
-For using the Moo-Software, `mb_modelbase` has to be installed as a python-package (For instructions see below).
+For using Lumen, `mb_modelbase` has to be installed as a python-package (For instructions see below).
 An overview over the functions of `mb_modelbase` and a short introductory example how the package could be used can be found in the jupyter-notebook files `doc/Functions_overview.ipynb` and `doc/Intro_example.ipynb`.
 Here it is shown how the python-package `mb_modelbase` is applied.

-The script folder contains the important file `ajax.py` which is used for starting the backend of the Moo-Software (see below).
+The script folder contains the important file `ajax.py` which is used for starting the backend of Lumen (see below).

 ### Classification In The Project ###

-The `modelbase` repository is the kernel of the Moo-Software.
+The `modelbase` repository is the kernel of Lumen.
 Here all the central functions are located in the subdirectories such as the different models or utils.
-Combined with the `ajax.py` file in the script-folder, the backend of the Moo-Software is complete.
+Combined with the `ajax.py` file in the script-folder, the backend of Lumen is complete.

-### Setup Moo ###
+### Setup Lumen ###

 For normal usage: